freenas/freenas-docs/userguide/quick.rst

 Booting Into %brand%
 ----------------------

-When you boot into %brand%, the Console Setup, shown in :numref:`Figure %s <console_setup_menu_fig>`, will appear at the end of the boot process.
+The Console Setup menu, shown in
+:numref:`Figure %s <console_setup_menu_fig>`,
+appears at the end of the boot process.
 If you have access to the
 %brand% system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.

 .. note:: you can access the Console Setup menu from within the
    %brand% GUI by typing :command:`/etc/netcli` from Shell.
    You can disable the Console Setup menu by unchecking the "Enable Console Menu" in
    :menuselection:`System --> Advanced`.

 .. _console_setup_menu_fig: